 Ingredients

-- Fresh rosemary: definitely stick with the fresh rosemary for this recipe.
+- Fresh rosemary: Definitely stick with the fresh rosemary for this recipe.
 You'll want to de-stem and coarsely chop the rosemary before adding to the garlic fries.

 The hardest part (and I say that lightly!) of this recipe is cutting the potatoes.
 Once the potatoes are cut, you'll toss with the herbs and spices and bake.
 That's it!